Th1nkK1D/bodyless-github-actions-proxy/README.md

-# Strapi Github Actions
+# Bodyless Github Actions Proxy

-Strapi and Github actions proxy using Vercel's function
+Use bodyless request to trigger Github actions with Vercel's function

 ## Why?

-Github actions require specific request body to trigger pipeline, and Strapi is not allow us to custom webhook body request.
+Github actions require specific request body to trigger pipeline, and many CMS or services (ex.
+Strapi) are not allow us to custom webhook body request.
 So this proxy kicked in.

 ## Usage